Get up to 50$ off DNA tests if you order before the end of August!

 Since Richard Côté's data corresponds with that of the other Coté in the database, we know beyond any doubt that he is, like them, a descendant of Jean Côté.
 If there had been no correspondence between the data, we would've had to conclude that an accident occurred in the paternal ancestry of Richard Côté.
 A comparison with other lines will then make it possible to identify the generation of this accident.

 French Canadians descend from approximately 5,000 men and 1,500 women who established themselves in New France.
 Each of these individuals carried a DNA signature which was specific to them and was transmitted to their descendants.
 These DNA signatures belong to "haplogroups" which group individuals with the same biological characteristics, a bit like blood groups.
 Each patrilineage and matrilineage retains the mark of its evolution over centuries and millennia.
 DNA tests will identify haplogroups that will distinguish DNA strains from one another.
 These haplogroups are inherited from distant patrilineal and matrilineal ancestors and it is up to your family to discover theirs.

 FamilyTreeDNA and its independent group projects, such as the Généalogie Québec DNA Project, work with strict privacy protections.
 You can learn more about FamilyTreeDNA's privacy policies here.

-The price you pay for a test is the same whether you order it directly from the FTDNA website or in collaboration with us.
-However, when you order with us, a small percentage of the sale price is returned to us, which we reinvest in the Genealogie Québec DNA project.
+The price you pay for a test is the same whether you order it directly from the FTDNA website or in through our page.
+However, when you order with us, using the buttons on this page, a small percentage of the sale price is returned to us, which we reinvest in the Genealogie Québec DNA project.